Historically, Saros is an Eclipse plugin, and we are working on a version for IntelliJ. The development is work in progress, but here is a screenshot!

 - Modules have to be one level below the project root to be recognized by Saros/I.

-- Only single projects can be completely shared, no partial sharing, no multiple projects or adding projects to running sessions.
+- Only single modules can be completely shared, no partial sharing, no multiple modules or adding modules to running sessions.

 There is still lots of work to be done!
 A lot of features from Saros for Eclipse are missing and it is not yet ready for production use.